Stevenbdl/procedures-challenge/README.md

 ## Running the project

-You can either run the project codebase or run a docker container.
+To run the project locally, you can run either the project codebase or run a Docker container.

+This project uses localStorage to **emulate** a database.

 ### Running project codebase